 After logging into the admin control panel, find options such as Security, Firewall, or Access Control.
 These are the options for managing who can access your network.

-3. Type in the IP Address You Wish to Block
+3. Type in the IP Address You Wish To Block

 After entering the access control or security settings, you will find options to restrict or block IP addresses.
 You may also see this option labeled as “Internet Filtering”, depending on your router.